The Farm & Ranch

 Our goals are to enhance the “triple bottom line” for our operation, land, and community.
 That is, to maximize profit, ecological benefit and social benefit.
 We would like to see the productivity of our operation increase over time, both in terms of traditional yield but also in terms of value.
 This includes ecological and social value, such as adding families to the landscape and layering diverse enterprise mixes.
 We would like to see thriving wildlife as well as a thriving human community as we continue to succeed and grow our operation.
 The New Agrarian Program is a great way for us to help grow and recruit the next generation of agricultural professionals!
 We are always looking for applicants who would be interested in joining our business or community long-term.

-We have recently begun the transition to regenerative practices, and part of why we’re interested in the mentor program is receiving help and insight from the apprentice(s).
+We are currently three years into the transition to regenerative practices, and part of why we’re interested in the mentor program is receiving help and insight from the apprentice(s).
 In 2019, we implemented cell grazing for the first time, moving from about 10 paddocks historically to more than 30.
-Since 2016, we have started to integrate cover crop mixes into our cropland rotations and are currently working on reducing inputs of synthetic fertilizers and chemicals, with a goal of eventually eliminating most inputs.
-We have used no-till practices for more than a decade, but in 2020 will be converting to zero-till via a disc drill and started using a stripper head on the combine as well to leave as much stubble as possible to catch snow and protect from the wind.
+We have completely eliminated synthetic fertilizer from our farming system using instead compost extract and fish hydrolyzate if any inputs are used at all trying to get the biology corrected after years of abuse.
+We have used no-till practices for more than a decade, but in 2020 converted to zero-till via a disc drill and started using a stripper head on the combine as well to leave as much stubble as possible to catch snow and protect from the wind.